Teams, tales and tips – a guide to the local game

 Genteel neighbour of boisterous Blackpool, Morecambe has always been in the shadow of its larger, brasher rival a few windswept miles down the Lancashire coast.
 It’s an image reflected by the football fortunes of each resort, one forever associated with the historic Matthews Final during a two-decade post-war stint among England’s elite, the other content as non-league plodders until 2007.

 Fast forward ten years.
-For 2016-17, upheaval at Blackpool and The Shrimps’ recent salvation from relegation now sees Morecambe pitted against The Tangerines for the first time in League Two.
-In terms of topography, this rivalry trumps Morecambe’s twice-annual grudge fixture with Accrington Stanley.
+For 2016-17, upheaval at Blackpool and the Shrimps’ salvation from relegation saw Morecambe FC pitted against the Tangerines for the first time in League Two.
+In terms of topography, this rivalry trumps Morecambe’s twice-annual grudge fixture with Accrington Stanley, both now in League One after the resort side gained promotion in 2021.

 Appearing almost out of nothing in the mid 1800s with the coming of the railway, Morecambe didn’t see its first football club until relatively late on, in 1920.